Bruners/exheres/README.md

 + compton - _Compton is a X compositing manager, forked of xcompmgr-dana and xcompgmr_
 + trayer-srg - _trayer-srg is a lightweight GTK2-based systray for UNIX desktop_
 + gsimplecal - _A simple calendar gtk+ app written in C++_
++ volumeicon - _Volume Icon aims to be a lightweight volume control that sits in your systray_
 + xorg-launch-helper - _Xorg launcher for user sessions in systemd_

 **x11-libs/**